Updated June 2026

 Deferred compensation is the trickiest line item to read.
 A pension or 457(b) plan contribution that vests over ten years is reported when it vests, not when it accrues — so a single year’s “headline” pay can spike when a long-tail benefit comes due, then drop sharply the year after.
 Comparing total compensation against the prior year’s 990 (and the year before that) is the most reliable way to spot a one-time vesting event versus a sustained pay level.

-The NonprofitTruth Efficiency Score is a 0–100 composite that summarizes four signals from the Form 990: program-spending ratio (50% of the score), revenue-growth consistency over multiple years (20%), months of fund reserves on the balance sheet (20%), and CEO compensation as a share of revenue (10%).
+The NonprofitTruth Efficiency Score is a 0–100 composite that summarizes three signals the IRS Form 990 feed actually reports: financial health and months of operating reserves on the balance sheet (40% of the score), revenue-growth consistency over multiple years (35%), and current-officer compensation as a share of revenue (25%).
+It does not include a program-spending ratio — total program service expenses are not exposed by the ProPublica Nonprofit Explorer feed, and we do not estimate that figure.
 The grade A–F mapping is purely descriptive — it summarizes the financial structure that the 990 reveals, not the social impact, program quality, or outcomes of the work the organization does.
 Donors evaluating impact should pair these financial signals with program-level evaluations from sources like Charity Navigator, GiveWell, or the organization's own audited reports.

 Source Data and Verification